 She is a former elementary teacher, literacy coach and curriculum designer.
 She taught middle school literacy and social studies in Chicago Public Schools for seven years.
 From this experience, she developed a research interest in culturally sustaining writing instruction /assessment enacted by teachers of color for students of color.
 She considers herself to be a public intellectual committed to analyzing and exploring issues pertaining to social justice, oppression and equity in education.

-Much of my research revolves around the enactment of culturally sustaining theory through written and spoken feedback as well as culturally sustaining writing and assessments providing healing spaces for students to write themselves in the world.
+Much of her research revolves around the enactment of culturally sustaining theory through written and spoken feedback as well as culturally sustaining writing and assessments providing healing spaces for students to write themselves in the world.

 - Ph.D. in Curriculum & Instruction with Language, Literacy and Culture as specialization, University of Illinois at Chicago (2018)